sugchand/ovs-dpdk-scripts/README.md

 * once the environment is set, user can use all the remaining available options to do various compiling and test operations.
 * Its possible to add/delete environment variables to support different use cases.
-Modify "ENV_DICT" in launch.py accordingly.
+Modify "ENV_DICT" in launch.py on need basis.
 * The bash script functions can also be added/deleted for the user requirement in the framework without much additional overhead.
 Modify the "BASH_SCRIPT_FNS" in launch.py to accommodate custom operations.
 Each entry in